Gimbo44/python-flask-demo/README.md

 In order to query the backend to get information of saved data, run the following command:

 `python3 GRPCClient.py <model id>`

+### frontend Setup

+---
+Open `demopage.html` in your favourite browser.
+Its not the expected react component of the project but due to time limitations I was forced to keep things "simple".

+ - Note, if you changed the port number of the flask service you'll need to make alterations to the url inside the `demopage.html` file.